 If the budget had been halved, what would you have tackled next?

 Tim: Halving the budget to $10,000 was actually one of the options I proposed to the sellers.
 We even had a name for it: “Clean slate with curb appeal.”
-The idea was to do the exterior for the reasons I’ve already described, and use the rest of the budget to target buyers with a willingness to do some light renovations, while convincing them that this house had a lot of easy upside potential.
+The idea was to do the exterior for the reasons I’ve already described, and use the rest of the budget to target buyers with a willingness to do some light renovations, while illustrating to them that this house had a lot of easy upside potential.
 There was very old carpet on the main floor covering up very nice hardwood floors.
 The first thing would have been to remove that carpet and expose the floors.
 There would be no budget for refinishing them, but at least the target market could see they were there and intact.
 And there were some unsightly, super-old ceiling stains that would have been foolish not to repair–big eyesores.
 And there were a few other maintenance things we could have addressed, but that would have been about all.

 So essentially this plan would have at least helped those buyers that had a little bit of vision to see what this house could become.
 But that version of this house may have only sold for around $250,000 at the time, in my estimation.
 The extra $12,000 the sellers were willing to invest probably brought them another $35,000+ in sales price, and surely helped make the sale happen almost immediately upon hitting the market.